Covid 19 coronavirus: Govt backs down on funeral rules - up to 50 people allowed

 But New Zealand would have to exercise caution because "we're not out of the woods yet".

-Health chief Ashley Bloomfield said the consistency around the public health advice was around group size and the purpose of the gathering, especially where there would be mixing and mingling.
+Bloomfield said the consistency around the public health advice was around group size and the purpose of the gathering, especially where there would be mixing and mingling.

 The public health advice was focused on balancing health risks but had engaged and listened to the specific concerns about funerals and tangi.